abraslasu/participants-screening-questions/README.md

-**Claude skill for generating screening questions for participants to be recruited in a research study.**
+# **Claude skill for generating participants screening questions for UX research studies**

 A screener is the first methodological gate in your research process — get it wrong and you'll spend your session budget talking to the wrong people, generating findings that can't be acted on.